Traffic congestion: Australia

 Traffic during peak hours in major Australian cities, such as Sydney, Melbourne, Brisbane and Perth, is usually very congested and can cause considerable delay for motorists.
 Australians rely mainly on radio and television to obtain current traffic information.
 GPS, webcams, and online resources are increasingly being used to monitor and relay traffic conditions to motorists.
+Based on a survey in 2024, Brisbane is the most congested city in Australia and 10th in the world, with drivers averagely losing 84 hours throughout the year.

 Bangladesh

 Traffic jams have become intolerable in Dhaka.
 Some other major reasons are the total absence of a rapid transit system; the lack of an integrated urban planning scheme for over 30 years; poorly maintained road surfaces, with potholes rapidly eroded further by frequent flooding and poor or non-existent drainage; haphazard stopping and parking; poor driving standards; total lack of alternative routes, with several narrow and (nominally) one-way roads.

 Brazil

 According to Time magazine, São Paulo has the world's worst daily traffic jams.
 Based on reports from the Companhia de Engenharia de Tráfego, the city's traffic management agency, the historical congestion record was set on May 23, 2014, with 344 km of cumulative queues around the city during the evening rush hour.
 The previous record occurred on November 14, 2013, with 309 km of cumulative queues.

 Despite implementation since 1997 of road space rationing by the last digit of the plate number during rush hours every weekday, traffic in this 20-million-strong city still experiences severe congestion.
 According to experts, this is due to the accelerated rate of motorization occurring since 2003 and the limited capacity of public transport.
 In São Paulo, traffic is growing at a rate of 7.5% per year, with almost 1,000 new cars bought in the city every day.
 The subway has only 61 km of lines, though 35 further kilometers are under construction or planned by 2010.
 Every day, many citizens spend between three up to four hours behind the wheel.
-In order to mitigate the aggravating congestion problem, since June 30, 2008 the road space rationing program was expanded to include and restrict trucks and light commercial vehicles.
+In order to mitigate the aggravating congestion problem, since June 30, 2008, the road space rationing program was expanded to include and restrict trucks and light commercial vehicles.